Information for Ukrainian refugees

 Medical care

 If you need medical care, you can make an appointment with a care provider (GP, dentist, A&E, etc.).
 Your location manager, community coach or host family can show you how.
-Find out how healthcare is organized in the Netherlands including what to do if you need an interpreter.
-You can also check out www.rijksoverheid.nl/gezondheidszorg-vluchtelingen-oekraine.
+You can find out how healthcare is organised in the Netherlands at refugeehelp.nl/healthcare including what to do if you need an interpreter.
+You can also visit the government's website on health care for refugees from Ukraine or check How to hire an interpreter.

 Compensation

 The care provider can claim the costs partially or in full under the Ukrainian Refugee Medical Care Scheme (RMO) or in accordance with the Essential Medical Care for Uninsured Persons Subsidy Scheme [Subsidieregeling Medisch Noodzakelijke Zorg voor Onverzekerden].
-You can find more information at www.refugeehelp.nl/medical-care and at www.zorgverzekeringslijn.nl
+You can find more information about this at refugeehelp.nl/care-allowance and at zorgverzekeringslijn.nl.

 GP’s in Amersfoort

-If you have not yet been to a GP and reside at the Hellestraat or Utrechtseweg reception center: your administrator has registration forms for GPs in the city who can accomodate new patients.
-Unfortunately you cannot choose your GP; the administrator will divide everyone equally between the GPs.
+If you have not yet visited a GP and reside at a municipal reception centre, your administrator has registration forms for GPs in the city who can register new patients.
+Unfortunately, you cannot choose your GP; the administrator will divide everyone equally between the GPs.
 This ensures that practices do not become overcrowded.
-If you have you already been to a GP in the city, you can remain their patient.
+If you have you already been to a GP in the city, Then you can remain their patient.

 Medication info in other languages

 The information about medication you are offered by your GP is often in Dutch.
-These websites provides medication data in other languages:
+This website provides medication data in other languages:

 Dentist

 Do you need a dentist?
 Then you can visit a dentist in Amersfoort.
 Dentists can claim up to €250 from the RMO for the treatment of acute pain.
-Some dentists require you to pay in advance and claim it yourself to the RMO via www.rmoekraine.nl or www.refugeehelp.nl/care-allowance.
+Some dentists require you to pay in advance and claim it yourself to the RMO via rmoekraine.nl/Verzekerden or refugeehelp.nl/care-allowance.
 Therefore, ask about the cost of the treatment in advance.

 Are you staying in a municipal reception centre?
 Then we try to distribute dental patients among dentists in the area.
 Consult your community coach or location manager for guidance on where to go.